 Largest group of academic lawyers in Ireland and leading researchers of high international standing.

 Most of our range of Masters programmes can be taken on a part-time basis over two years

-Advance in your career with a specialisation in one of law’s leading practitioner fields An LLM in Commercial Law is a valuable specialisation in one of the leading practitioner fields of law.
+Advance your career with a specialisation in one of law’s leading practitioner fields.

 This specialisation will equip you with a head-start for a career in criminal law and the criminal justice system.

-A specialism in one of Law’s newest and fastest growing areas of Development This programme will give you specialist and in-depth knowledge of increasingly important and fast-moving areas of law.
+A programme offering specialist and in-depth knowledge of an increasingly important and fast-moving areas of law.

 An interdisciplinary approach to the law and politics of the European Union for those who want a deeper understanding of EU law and wider government trends.

 The Law School also offers graduate programmes specifically designed for non-law graduates:

 A Masters programme for those who have not previously studied Law at undergraduate level.
 It’s a unique two-year programme offering non-law graduates the opportunity to obtain a law degree.